Data

 The database is like the unsung hero of the tech world.
 It quietly sits in the background, doing its thing, while most users don't know how it works or even that it exists.
 All they see is a nice-looking user interface that always seems to have their data ready.
 But without the database none of those apps and websites would be of any use.

-So how exactly does it work?
-Imagine a huge spreadsheet that has hundreds, thousands or even millions of rows and columns, with each cell containing a piece of data.
-You can think of each row as representing a single entity, such as a customer or an order, and each column as representing a specific attribute of that entity, such as their name or order number.
+So how does a database work?
+Imagine a massive spreadsheet with hundreds, thousands, or even millions of rows and columns, where each cell contains a piece of data.
+Each row represents a single entity, such as a customer or an order, while each column defines a specific attribute, like a name or order number.

 That's why great applications are those who put a lot of work into the combination of working efficiently with data and great design.
 A social media app like Facebook or a video app like TikTok would not be very interesting if all they presented was a spreadsheet of likes and URLs to video clips; the data and design go hand in hand to create a success story.